Senzing/ibm-icp4d-guide/README.md

 1. Variation #2.
 (FIXME:) Using the IBM Cloud Private for Data console with DB2 Advanced ...
     1. Home > My data > Databases
         1. Open tile for desired database
+        1. Click on the ellipse, click on "Open"
         1. Menu > Run SQL
         1. Click on plus sign ("+") to add
         1. Select appropriate Schema (check the box)
         1. From file
         1. In file browser, navigate to SQL file
         1. Click "Run all" button

-1. Variation #3.
-(FIXME:)  Using the IBM Cloud Private for Data console with DB2 BLU

 ### Database connection information